canonical/smtp-relay-operator/docs/explanation/security.md

 ## Risks

-The charm deploy a Postfix server acting as SMTP Relay, and as such, it might handle snsitive information.
+The charm deploy a Postfix server acting as SMTP Relay, and as such, it might handle sensitive information.

 You should limit who has access to the service.